marco-wilhelm/marco-wilhelm.github.io/index.md

    _Proceedings of the 35th Conference on Artificial Intelligence (AAAI), 2021_
 0. **Probabilistic Belief Fusion at Maximum Entropy by First-Order Embedding**
    <ins>Marco Wilhelm</ins> and Gabriele Kern-Isberner.
-   _Proceedings of the 18th International Workshop on Non-Monotonic Reasoning (NMR), 2020_
+   _Proceedings of the 18th International Workshop on Non-Monotonic Reasoning (NMR), 2020 (not archived)_
 0. **Context-Based Inferences from Probabilistic Conditionals with Default Negation at Maximum Entropy**
    <ins>Marco Wilhelm</ins> and Gabriele Kern-Isberner.
    _Proceedings of the 33rd International Florida Artificial Intelligence Research Society Conference (FLAIRS), 2020_